Are you feeling lost and unsure about what career path to take after completing 12th standard?

 Flying Branch AFCAT Qualification:

-- Candidates who are applying for Flying Branch must have passed with a minimum of 60% marks in the 12th class.
+- Students who are applying for Flying Branch must have passed with a minimum of 60% marks in the 12th class.
 The students must have Maths and Physics as compulsory subjects in the 12th class.

 - Students must have a graduate degree in BE/BTech or cleared section A and B exams of Associate Membership of the Institution of Engineers (India) or Aeronautical Society of India.